JCSDA/jedi-docs/docs/inside/jedi-components/ufo/qcfilters/obsfunctions/MetOfficeRelativeHumidityCorrection.rst

 then performs vertical interpolation.
 The output of the ObsFunction is the difference between the two interpolated H(x) values.

-The H(x) difference can be added to observed relative humidity (using a :code:`LinearCombination` ObsFunction) prior to running QC filters that rely on relative humidity O-B such as the Background Check.
+The H(x) difference can be added to observed relative humidity (using an :code:`Arithmetic` ObsFunction) prior to running QC filters that rely on relative humidity O-B such as the Background Check.
 After those filters have run, the H(x) difference can be subtracted back off.